threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`pick_up`**

 Pick up all objects that any sticky side of the mitten is touching.

+- <font style="color:orange">**Deprecated**: This command has been deprecated.
+In the next major TDW update (1.x.0), this command will be removed.</font>

 ```python
 {"$type": "pick_up", "grip": 0.125, "is_left": True}